hexchat/documentation/script_lua.rst

 Hexchat then provides the global ``hexchat`` table, which is described in detail in the :ref:`lua-API` section below.

-Additionally, the ``lgi`` module is available, which provides GObject- introspection, since it is used by Hexchat internally.
-For looking up mappings, the Python GObject Introspection API reference can be used, as it is very similar, if not the same.
+Additionally, the ``lgi`` module is available, which provides GObject-introspection, since it is used by Hexchat internally.
+For looking up mappings, the `Python GObject Introspection API reference <http://lazka.github.io/pgi-docs/index.html>`_ can be used, as it is very similar.

 Examples for using the provided extensions: